 IF I CAN COOK/YOU KNOW GOD CAN

-Flatbush Eats is a multimedia storytelling project that will be carried out in partnership with local groups, including CariBBeing, the Maple Street Community Garden, RTV Community Garden, Q Gardens, Seeds in the Middle, and the Jewish Food Society.
+Flatbush Eats is a multimedia storytelling project that we are developing in partnership with local groups, including CaribBeing, the Maple Street Community Garden, RTV Community Garden, Q Gardens, Seeds in the Middle, and the Jewish Food Society.

 Throughout the spring, we will engage the community in writing workshops, oral history interviews, and a series of face-to-face (or virtual) public listening, author reading, and story circle events geared toward eliciting stories, recipes, knowledge, cultural histories, and celebrations of food.